rockomatthews/MIDI5000/README.md

 # MIDI5000 Project

+## ReadMe Entry 5000 (previously referred to as ReadMe Entry 4)
+The project has alas hit a milestone.
+MIDI5000 works as expected.
+I made 4 MIDI buttons and 1 potentiometer control any aspect of a DAW over WiFi with zero latency.
+The project uses an esp32 PCB board and was coded with the Arduino IDE.

+I could easily have easily created 4 times the amount of controls but my need was specific.
+I only wanted 4 buttons and 1 potetiometer because that's all that I had room for on my guitar.
+I used the tiniest of boards I could find too because, in a case like this where dealing with very little room (the area under a guitar's pickup guard that is already cramped), less is more.
+Here is a video of a tiny board controlling Abelton LIVE on a Mac over Wifi.
+This could fit in my guitar without much effort and is mimics the start of "My Name Is Thunder" by The Bloody Beetroots.

+-First the board connects to WiFi shared from my MacBook Pro.
+-Once connected (turned on/given battery power) it comes up as a virtual instrument in the Audio MIDI Setup App located in Utilities on a Mac.
+-This means my computer is recognizing it as if it were a controller or keyboard plugged in with a MIDI cord.
+-The easiest way to make this as customizable as possible was to keep the logic to the lights associated with the buttons.
+-Only under certain circumstances are MIDI messages sent.
+MIDI's language is incredibly simple and versatile.

+A next step this project could take would be utilizing the MIDI Designer Pro 2 App on an iPhone.
+This could make the buttons completely customizable without having to edit the code.

+And/Or the Mac App MIDIStroke could be used to take the buttons a step further and control any on my Mac.
+MIDIStroke converts MIDI messages (a channel, a value) into a keystroke.
+That means the buttons could control anything that uses a hotkey.

+To push past that, Alfred Mac app could assign triggers to any of the above keystrokes to command my Mac to do any workflow imaginable...

 ## ReadMe Entry 1
 Trying to make customizable buttons for a WiFi MIDI controller.
 I call it MIDI5000.
 So far I have successfully utilized a esp-32 pcb board to connect to my Mac's shared internet (my mac is acting as a wireless router) via WiFi.